Jay Drake: Racing career

 Drake began driving midgets at age 23.
 In 1998, he won the Turkey Night Grand Prix midget car race.
 Drake was the USAC National Sprint Car Champion in 2004.
-He also competed in 14 Indy Pro Series races in 2004 and 2005 with a best finish of third and finishing 9th in the 2005 point standings.
-Jay is currently the team manager for Keith Kunz Motorsports USAC Midget Team.
+He also competed in 14 Indy Pro Series races in 2004 and 2005 with a best finish of third and finishing ninth in the 2005 point standings.
+Drake is currently the team manager for Keith Kunz Motorsports USAC Midget Team.

 In 2022, Drake was inducted into the United States Auto Club Hall of Fame.